git4example/genai-fsx-workshop-on-eks-auto/content/400_module4_inspect_data/410_S3Replications.md

 ##### Step 1: Configure Amazon S3 replication between S3 buckets

-Let's first setup S3 replication between S3 buckets, before we test out the FSx for Lustre and S3 automatic data import/export feature.
+Let's first setup S3 replication between S3 buckets (as we will need this later in this module), before we test out the FSx for Lustre and S3 automatic data import/export feature.

 1. Navigate to the Amazon S3 Console page: